Tessa’s Recipe Rundown

 This post may contain affiliate links.
 Read our disclosure policy.

-If you love the turtle flavor combination of chocolate, pecans, and caramel, this Turtle Thumbprint Cookies recipe was made for YOU!
+If you love the turtle flavor combination of chocolate, pecans, and caramel, these Turtle Thumbprint Cookies are for you!

 I’m so excited that the Christmas cookie baking season is in full swing.